Mohammed bin Rashid Al Maktoum: Business career

 Mohammed has overseen the creation and growth of a number of businesses and economic assets of Dubai, with a number held by two companies under his ownership, Dubai World and Dubai Holding.
 According to the laws of Dubai, the ruling family owns all undeveloped land in Dubai, which has allowed the family to prosper from real estate development.
 During Mohammed's rule, Dubai has seen enormous population growth, causing a real estate boom in Dubai.
-The boom was in part facilitated by Mohammed's 2002 decree that foreigners would be allowed to purchase property in Dubai.
+The boom was in part facilitated by Sheikh Mohammed's 2002 decree that foreigners would be allowed to purchase property in Dubai.

 Mohammed established Dubai World by decree, leading to the company's launch on 2 July 2006, as a holding company consolidating a number of assets including logistics company, DP World, property developer Nakheel Properties, and investment company Istithmar World.
-With more than 50,000 employees in over 100 cities around the globe, the group has real estate, logistics and other business investments in the United States, the United Kingdom, and South Africa.
+With more than 50,000 employees in over 100 cities around the globe, the Group has real estate, logistics and other business investments in the United States, the United Kingdom, and South Africa.
 The company is owned by the government of Dubai.

-Mohammed's personal corporate portfolio is the Dubai Holding Group, which is involved in a variety of investments.
+Sheikh Mohammed's personal corporate portfolio is the Dubai Holding Group, which is involved in a variety of investments.
 Dubai Holding benefits from its association with the ruling family of Dubai, and is given free land by the Dubai government.

 Mohammed was responsible for the launch of Emirates Airline.

 Launch of Emirates Airline

-Through the 1970s, as well as his role as head of Dubai Defence Force and UAE minister of defence, Mohammed oversaw Dubai's energy resources and was in charge of Dubai Civil Aviation.
-It was in this latter role, in March 1985, that he founded Emirates Airline, tasking then-head of dnata, Maurice Flanagan, with launching a new airline to be called Emirates after a dispute with Gulf Air over Dubai's 'Open Skies' policy.
+Through the 1970s, as well as his role as head of Dubai Defence Force and UAE Minister of Defence, Mohammed oversaw Dubai's energy resources and was in charge of the Dubai Civil Aviation Authority.
+It was in this latter role, in March 1985, that he founded Emirates Airline, tasking then-head of Dnata, Maurice Flanagan, with launching a new airline to be called Emirates after a dispute with Gulf Air over Dubai's 'Open Skies' policy.
 The launch budget of the airline was $10 million (the amount Flanagan said he needed to launch an airline) and its inaugural flight took place on 25 October 1985.
-Mohammed appointed his uncle Ahmed bin Saeed as chairman of the new company.
+Sheikh Mohammed appointed his uncle Sheikh Ahmed bin Saeed Al Maktoum as chairman of the new company.
 A further $75 million in facilities and materials was provided, but Emirates has always maintained that it has received no further subsidies throughout the company's meteoric growth to become one of the world's leading airlines.

 In 1989, Mohammed inaugurated the first Dubai Airshow.
 In 2013, the exhibition had grown to over 1,000 exhibiting companies, and was the venue for Emirates' placement of the largest aeroplane order in history, with $99 billion combined orders with Airbus for its A380 and Boeing for its 777X.